ManchesterRoboticsLtd/Sistemas-ciberfisicos-TEC-Intro-ROS/Misc/README.md

 # Concentración en Sistemas Ciberfísicos

   ## Miscellaneous Files
-   * This folder is intended for containing the miscellaneous files used during the course.
+   * This folder is intended for containing any miscellaneous file used during the course.